awsdocs/amazon-s3-developer-guide/doc_source/batch-ops-examples-java.md

 }
 ```

-### Example: Using S3 Batch Operations with S3 Object Lock legal hold<a name="batch-ops-examples-java-object-lock-legalhold"></a>
+### Use S3 Batch Operations with S3 Object Lock legal hold<a name="batch-ops-examples-java-object-lock-legalhold"></a>

-The following example builds on the previous examples of creating a trust policy, setting S3 Batch Operations and S3 Object Lock configuration permissions and shows how to disable Object Lock legal hold on objects using Batch Operations\.
+The following example builds on the previous examples of creating a trust policy, and setting S3 Batch Operations and S3 Object Lock configuration permissions\.
+It shows how to disable Object Lock legal hold on objects using Batch Operations\.

-This example first updates the role allow `s3:PutObjectLegalHold` permissions and then creates a Batch Operations job that will turn off\(remove\) legal hold from the objects identified in the manifest and report on it\.
+This example first updates the role allow `s3:PutObjectLegalHold` permissions and then creates a Batch Operations job that turns off \(removes\) legal hold from the objects identified in the manifest and reports on it\.

 ```
 public void allowPutObjectLegalHold() {